Actyx/banyan/README.md

 The tree should have a structure that is fully determined by the content, unlike e.g. a balanced tree which has a memory of its history.

-It should support append.
+It should support append and bulk append.

 ![](https://i.imgur.com/CJdliPU.jpg)

 # Node structure

 A node is split into two parts.
-An index part that is
+An index part that lives in the parent for quick access, and a value part that is linked from the parent.

 ![](https://i.imgur.com/ZZHqMRS.jpg)

 # Leaf builder

 Leafs are the biggest things.
-The builder incrementally encodes, compresses and encrypts data.
+The builder incrementally encodes and compresses data.
 The state of a builder should *at any time* be able to be persisted.
 The storage format should be also incremental (adding stuff at the end does not require changes at the start)

 ![](https://i.imgur.com/NTlQTBv.jpg)